 Property catastrophe losses: Catastrophe losses by nature are large and often unpredictable and hence can often give rise to additional uncertainty.
 There is a relatively large amount of uncertainty in respect of future events.
-In respect of historic events, the uncertainty is not always as large compared to the overall reserves, but often the magnitude of the losses arising means the uncertainty is still material.

 Large (disputed) 'risk' losses: Individual large losses can give rise to relatively high levels of uncertainty, particularly where there is an element of dispute, litigation or uncertainty as to the form of the claimed losses, including reinsurance collections.